EU wheat at 1-month high on weather concerns

 “This could encourage importers to delay buying in the hope larger Russian supplies will depress prices.”

-Standard 12pc protein wheat for April delivery in Hamburg was offered for sale at around 2 euros over Paris May against 3 euros over on Monday, in thin trading.
+Standard 12% protein wheat for April delivery in Hamburg was offered for sale at around 2 euros over Paris May against 3 euros over on Monday, in thin trading.